MadStudioRoblox/ProfileService/docs/api.md

   GameProfileStore = GameProfileStore.Mock
 end
 ```
+A few more things:

+-  Even when Roblox API services are disabled, `ProfileStore` and `ProfileStore.Mock` will store profiles in separate stores.
+-  It's better to think of as `ProfileStore` and `ProfileStore.Mock` as two different `ProfileStore` objects unrelated to each
+other in any way.
-It's possible to create a project that utilizes both live and mock profiles on live servers!
+-  It's possible to create a project that utilizes both live and mock profiles on live servers!

-(But don't do it, lol)
 ## Profile

 ### Profile.Data